hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 ### IGV: Viewing files in a genome browser

+Another method for assessing the quality of your alignment is to visualize the alignment using a genome browser.
+For this workshop we will be using the [Integrative Genomics Viewer (IGV)](https://www.broadinstitute.org/igv/) from the Broad Institute. *You should already have this downloaded on your laptop.* IGV is an interactive tool which allows exploration of large, integrated genomic datasets.
+It supports a wide variety of data types, including array-based and next-generation sequence data, and genomic annotations, which facilitates invaluable comparisons.

+#### Transfer files

+In order to visualize our ChIP-seq enrichment we will first need to move over the bigWig files.
+We previously used `FileZilla` to transfer files from O2 to your laptop and so we will do the same for these files.

+> **NOTE:**  There is another way to do so using the command line interface. **This option is only available for Mac and Linux users!
+PC users can use Filezilla.**  Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers. **The command is called `scp` and allows files to be copied to, from, or between different hosts.** It uses ssh for data transfer and provides the same authentication and same level of security as ssh.

+Open up `FileZilla` and connect to the transfer node on O2.
+Navigate to the correct directory on the cluster panel and copy over the following files:

 * Copy over the bigWig files to your laptop using filezilla or scp.
 * Copy over the BEDtools overlap/intersect files to your computer.

-* Start IGV and load the 2 rep1 files, and the overlap BED files.
+Start [IGV](https://www.broadinstitute.org/software/igv/download) _You should have this previously installed on your laptop._

+* Load the Human genome (hg19) into IGV using the dropdown menu at the top left of your screen. _Note: there is also an option to "Load Genomes from File..." under the "Genomes" pull-down menu - this is useful when working with non-model organisms_
+* Load the bigWig file using the **"Load from File..."** option under the **"File"** pull-down menu.
+* Load in BED files

+ADD SCREENSHOT

 You will notice that there are positive and negative values on the track, what do you think this denotes in the context of normalization?

 > You can generate a simple, non-normalized bigWig with `bamCoverage` and you won't see any negative values.